January was a month of spectacular kindness on the part of friends.

 Finally, I want to thank cake goddess and glorious soprano Teresa van der Hoeven for providing me with dress rehearsal tickets to two phenomenal performances at the Canadian Opera Company: The Magic Flute and Götterdämmerung.
 [The shows run until Feb 24 and 25, respectively.]
 Elena Tzallagova’s Pamina in Flute was inspired.
 And, Ain Ainger’s Hagen and Christine Goerke’s Brünhilde in the Wagner are not to be missed.
 Not to mention the fabulous choristers…

 Götterdämmerung was a particular delight.
 As some of you know, I’ve spent the last several years writing a novel about the mysterious circumstances surrounding the brief abduction of a Wagner-maniac in the late 1960’s, a mystery which is puzzled out and put to rest by her family and friends during the week of the opening of Toronto’s Four Seasons Centre and the Canadian Opera Company’s first full production of Wagner’s Ring in September 2006.
-[You can read about The Week in Radio on my professional site.
-But, while that’s being re-built, try searching for #wkrad on social media.]
+[You can read about The Week in Radio on my professional site or search for #wkrad on social media.]

 My chief joy at the opera was when I got a nudge, here and there, from my husband, Blaise.
 He not only loved the performance, he also recognized some of the breadcrumbs I’ve left for die-hard Wagner fans in the final section of my manuscript.
 The raven clips, for example, on the dress of a certain unexpected guest at a family party in my book recall the words and actions of Waltraute, Brunhilde’s unexpected visitor in Götterdämmerung: